learn-co-curriculum/dsc-http-request-response-lab/README.md

 # Your Code Here
 ```

-This end point is not visible from the documentation, but we can navigate to the source code of Opne Notify and see if we can gain more information on how to use this end point.
+This endpoint is not visible from the documentation, but we can navigate to the source code of Open Notify and see if we can gain more information on how to use this endpoint.

-Click on the `Source Code` Tab, and navigate to the Open Notify github repository.
+Click on the `Source Code` Tab, and navigate to the Open Notify GitHub repository.

 https://github.com/open-notify/Open-Notify-API

-If we look at the API spec this end point, we see that the ISS Pass endpoint requires two parameters.
+If we look at the API spec this endpoint, we see that the ISS Pass endpoint requires two parameters.

 https://github.com/open-notify/Open-Notify-API/blob/master/app.py#L103